Review the public information and collection accounts.

 Depending on your individual situation there are a few ways to improve your credit score.
-We’ve compiled a the top ways to improve your credit score.
+We’ve compiled the top ways to improve your credit score.